rkrajnov/zillow_assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project works with either clicking the buttons to flip <br />
-the pictures or swiping on a touch screen. <br/>
+This project works with either clicking the buttons to flip the pictures or swiping on a touch screen. <br/>

-One bad object has been passed in to simulate default <br/>
+One bad object has been passed in to simulate default error handling.
-error handling.

 ## Available Scripts